bianjieai/spartan-cosmos/docs/concepts/account.md

 ### Admin Account

-The wallet address or contract address of a Non-Crypto Public Chain on the Spartan Network with Energy Credit management authority, which can only be created by the BSN Foundation.
+The wallet address or contract address of a Non-Crypto Public Chain on the Spartan Network with Gas Credit management authority, which can only be created by the BSN Foundation.

 ## Key